What Are the Warning Signs After Tummy Tuck Recovery?Body Plastic Surgery

 - Not doing regular exercises.

 Doing exercise keeps you in shape, and avoiding it can eliminate the results of tummy tuck surgery.
-By not doing regular exercises, your stomach will return to its former shape over time.
+Your stomach will return to its former shape by not doing regular exercises.

 - Getting pregnant again.